dezzy001/COMP30019-project2/README.md

 ### Story?
 * visual novel style
 * dialogue with choices (binary or more)
-* if player chooses one specific route then enemy would be stronger and harder to beat
+* if player chooses one specific route, then enemy would be stronger and harder to beat
-* or if player chooses another route easier enemy + in game currency
+* or if player chooses another route, easier enemy + in game currency

 ### Collision (must)
 * Steven watch tutorial
 * Make everything collide properly
 * enemy and players
 * if player hits any enemy object, have IV cool down
-   ~ can upgrade IV cool down by a little bit
+   * ~ can upgrade IV cool down by a little bit

 ### How to save player data?
 * Save data + info management